guyycodes/Intake_Form/README.md

 ## Overview

 This document outlines the architecture of a smaller, specialized service designed to integrate with a custom intake form hosted on GitHub Pages.
 This service manages form submissions and associated data storage, ensuring HIPAA compliance and data integrity.
-And is a MicroServie to the primary STJDA Web app.
+And is a MicroServie to the primary STJDA Web app lcated here https://github.com/stjda/Summer_Camp_Manager.

 ## Technologies Used